The Ten Network just keeps on truckin’. No Nine-like flamboyance, or Seven-like desperation, except for, we had to say

 While Nine has improved its game in both segments, Ten has been under pressure

 because of the failure of its slew of reality programs early in the year such

 This week it started a new lot of drama programs from local producers with

-Small Claims starting on Monday night with a telemovie.
+the first Small Claims telemovie screening on Monday night.
 Other programs are to

 come in a similar form with the hope that that will succeed and become regular

 series.
 Nine also has more local drama coming in the shape of The Alice.

 But despite the battle of spin, the most telling area of victory for Ten is in

 its margins – it’s long had superior cost controls.
 It’s got cheap as chips news,